Sport. Health. Nutrition. Gym. For style

 • Hematological disorders not detected in a timely manner.

-• Frequent abuse by patients of medications, say, the same oral contraceptives, which girls 20-30 years old prefer to use.
+• Frequent abuse of medications by patients, say, the same oral contraceptives, which girls 20-30 years old prefer to use.

-The reasons why young patients may develop hemorrhagic stroke are in the development of:
+The reasons why young patients may develop hemorrhagic stroke are developmental:

 • Possibly an aneurysm.